tinywrkb/org.freedesktop.Sdk.Extension.devenv/README.md

 For that reason, and to support re-use of this with other containers, an alternative root path `/var/lib/devenv` will also be supported.

-An example application, `org.freedesktop.DevEnv`, is used to create a Flatpak instance, with this SDK extension enabled, but the extension is mainly intended to be used with Flatpak packaged IDEs.
+An example application, `org.freedesktop.DevEnv`, is used to create a Flatpak instance with this SDK extension enabled, but the extension is mainly intended to be used with Flatpak packaged IDEs.